 Prof Gumede is affiliated with numerous institutions as board or committee member or a fellow or advisor, including as member of various editorial boards of journals (i.e. the Indian Human Development Journal, the International African Affairs Quarterly, the International Journal of African Renaissance Studies, AFRICANUS: Journal of Development Studies, Cross-cultural Human Rights Review , the Journal of African Humanities and Social Science, Africa in the World Quarterly and the Journal of African Studies and Development) and as a Fellow with the Mapungubwe Institute for Strategic Reflection and the Center for the Advanced Study of African Society as well as the Molefi Kete Asante Institute for Afrocentric Studies and Editorial Adviser to the African Peer Review Mechanism Occasional Paper Series.
 He has also been, among other things, a Distinguished Africanist Scholar with the Institute for African Development at Cornell University and a Yale World Fellow with Yale University, among other fellowships and/or visiting scholarships.
-Professor Gumede also serves in various professional bodies, including as Deputy President of the South African Association of Political Studies National Council.
+Professor Gumede has also served in various professional bodies, including as Deputy President of the South African Association of Political Studies National Council.

-Among highlights of Prof Gumede’s career is that he completed a Doctoral degree in Economics at the age of 26 and he was part of the first Technical Committee that worked on the New Partnership for Africa’s Development (NEPAD) assisting Professor Wiseman Nkuhlu (who was special advisor to former President Thabo Mbeki and later Head of the NEPAD Secretariat).
+Among highlights of Prof Gumede’s career is that he completed a Doctoral degree in Economics at the age of 26 and he was part of the first Technical Committee that worked on the New Partnership for Africa’s Development (NEPAD) assisting Professor Wiseman Nkuhlu (who was special adviser to former President Thabo Mbeki and later Head of the NEPAD Secretariat).
 In government, among other things, Prof Gumede worked in Ministry of Trade & Industry as an Economic Advisor and also as a Special Adviser to the Minister of Public Enterprises.
 While a Chief Policy Analyst in the Policy Coordination and Advisory Services in the Presidency, he worked on many important policy and research initiatives, including leading the setting up of the National Income Dynamics Study.
-Consequently, Prof Gumede features, in the early 2000s, in the American Biographical Institute and in Who’s Who of Southern Africa.
+Consequently, Prof Gumede featured, in the early 2000s, in the American Biographical Institute and in Who’s Who of Southern Africa.
 In 2010 he was featured among the Destiny Magazine’s Top 40 at 40 (40 young South Africans below the age of 40 who have achieved significantly in their respective careers).
 In 2008 Prof Gumede featured in the Mail & Guardian Top 200 Young South Africans.
 Prof Gumede became professor at the age of 35.
-Prof Gumede was also Chairman of Southern Africa Trust and he is the Board member of ActionAid South Africa.
+Prof Gumede was also Chairman of Southern Africa Trust and has been a Board member of ActionAid South Africa.
 He is the External Affairs Coordinator of the Pan-African Federalist Movement.
 He has given numerous keynote speeches and participated in over 50 conferences and colloquia.